by George Matsumoto | Apr 24, 2025 | Indian 2025

 by George Matsumoto | Apr 11, 2025 | Indian 2025

-The first BGC-Argo floats have been deployed The deployment of a Solo BGC-Argo float over the side of the RV Tommy Thompson. ; On April 5th and 9th, we deployed our first two BGC-Argo float!
-Everything went very smoothly for Floater the Explorer and Sakai Coho 2,...
+First float deployments The first BGC-Argo floats have been deployed from the R/V Thompson I09N ; On April 5th and 9th, we deployed our first two BGC-Argo floats!
+Everything went very smoothly for Floater the Explorer and Sakai Coho 2, adopted by Mission High School...

 by George Matsumoto | Apr 5, 2025 | Indian 2025